-There's something absolutely majestic about setting sail on a gorgeous yacht and feeling the wind propelling you along.
-Australia has some of the most incredible coastlines in the entire world, so that only adds to the marvel of being out on the water and getting the salt spray all over your face.
+There's something absolutely majestic about sailing on a gorgeous yacht and feeling the wind propelling you along.
+Australia has some of the most incredible coastlines in the entire world.
+This adds to the marvel of being out on the water and getting salt spray all over your face.

 It makes the experience even more enjoyable when you get to do all of that in your very own boat.
-Purchasing a yacht isn't something that many people can just go out and do without any forethought, however, which is why AAA Finance's boat loan options are so necessary.
+Purchasing a yacht isn't something that many people can just go out and do without any forethought.
+This is why AAA Finance's boat loan options are so necessary.

-If you've been dreaming of getting onto the water for a while now, then it might be time to seriously consider financing options to make it a reality.
-The boat options below are just a small selection of what is on the market, and you might be inspired to start your search today!
+The boat options below are just a small selection of what is on the market.
+You might be inspired to start your search today!